HL7/smart-app-launch/input/pages/client-confidential-asymmetric.md

-(TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246) or a more recent version of TLS to authenticate the identity of the FHIR authorization server and to establish an encrypted, integrity-protected link for securing all exchanges between the client and the authorization server's token endpoint.
+(TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246) or a more recent version of TLS to authenticate the identity of the FHIR authorization server and to establish an encrypted, integrity-protected link for securing all exchanges between the client and the FHIR authorization server's token endpoint.
 All exchanges described herein between the client and the FHIR server SHALL be secured using TLS V1.2 or a more recent version of TLS .

 <div>